jamesridgway/devdeck/README.md

 * Clock Control

-  `devdeck.controls.clock_control.CommandControl` is a clock widget for displaying the date and time
+  `devdeck.controls.clock_control.ClockControl` is a clock widget for displaying the date and time

 * Command Execution